foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 possible to omit `texlive-*` in `yum install` and instead pass `--no-pdf` option to the `build-all.sh` script if the documentation is not required.

+`git` package is required only if toolchain is being built from git repositories.
+If it is built from the source tarball, then `git` is not required.

 GCC depends on the GMP, MPFR and MPC packages, however there are problems with availability of those packages on the RHEL/CentOS 6 systems (packages has too old versions or not available at all).
 To avoid this problem our build script